Thermalisation

 The hypothesis, foundational to most introductory textbooks treating quantum statistical mechanics, assumes that systems go to thermal equilibrium (thermalisation).
 The process of thermalisation erases local memory of the initial conditions.
 The eigenstate thermalisation hypothesis is a hypothesis about when quantum states will undergo thermalisation and why.

 Not all quantum states undergo thermalisation.
 Some states have been discovered which do not (see below), and their reasons for not reaching thermal equilibrium are unclear as of March 2019.

 Theoretical description

 The process of equilibration can be described using the H-theorem or the relaxation theorem, see also entropy production.

 Systems resisting thermalisation

+Classical systems

+Broadly-speaking, classical systems with non-chaotic behavior will not thermalise.
+Systems with many interacting constituents are generally expected to be chaotic, but this assumption sometimes fails.
+A notable counter example is the Fermi–Pasta–Ulam–Tsingou problem, which displays unexpected recurrence and will only thermalise over very long time scales.
+Non-chaotic systems which are perturbed by weak non-linearities will not thermalise for a set of initial conditions, with non-zero volume in the phase space, as stated by the KAM theorem, although the size of this set decreases exponentially with the number of degrees of freedom.
+Many-body integrable systems, which have an extensive number of conserved quantities, will not thermalise in the usual sense, but will equilibrate according to a generalized Gibbs ensemble.

+Quantum systems

 Some such phenomena resisting the tendency to thermalize include (see, e.g., a quantum scar):